 February–March: District 205 projects on display locally

-May: State Level "SPOTLIGHT" Celebration at Milikin University, plus a local DuPage East Regional Celebration
+May: State Level "SPOTLIGHT" Celebration, plus a local DuPage East Regional Celebration

 Please contact Libby Hoppe with any other questions.